jacob-ebey/seattlejs-presentation/README.md

 # "Promises" over the wire

-Hi, I'm Jacob 👋 I work for Shopify on Remix and React Router
+Hi, I'm Jacob Ebey 👋 I work for Shopify on Remix and React Router

 ---